-by Véronique Le Sourd, Senior Research Engineer, EDHEC-Risk Institute and Lionel Martellini, Director, EDHEC-Risk Institute
+by Véronique Le Sourd, Senior Research Engineer, EDHEC-Risk Climate Impact Institute and Lionel Martellini, Former Director, EDHEC-Risk Institute

 Almost every year since 2006, EDHEC has conducted a survey on European professional investors’ views and uses of ETFs, as part of the Amundi research chair at EDHEC-Risk Institute on “ETF, Indexing and Smart Beta Investment Strategies”.
 Our survey also investigates investor use of smart beta and factor investing strategies and focuses on investor interest in SRI (Socially Responsible Investing)/ESG (Environmental, Social, Governance) investing, both in the context of ETFs and smart beta and factor investing strategies.